-“Wait.
-Here’s a new version.
-On the fifth day of Christmas my Dad gave my Mom one gold ring.”
+“On the fifth day of Christmas my Dad gave my Mom one gold ring.”
 Dad laughed and in his best, tuneless voice joined in.
 We started over and sang the whole song with my new lyrics for the fifth day.

 On Christmas morning Mom was surprised when I handed her the little box from under the tree.
 “It’s from Dad to you,” I said, waiting for Dad to say something but he just smiled and looked a little shy.

 “Oh, my,” Mom said, with so much happiness her voice twinkled like the glitter on the paper when she opened the box and saw the ring.